 West said he has made half a dozen tours of tribal lands and all have been productive.

-"What I have learned in the course of those trips is that are many things that we can be doing in collaboration with tribes around the country to improve public safety in Indian Country and to improve the lives of kids," West said.
-"Because at the end of the day, what we are talking about here is the next generation of Indian and Native Alaskan peoples.
-We fail to invest in our youth at our peril."
+“What I have learned in the course of those trips is that (there) are many things that we can be doing in collaboration with tribes around the country to improve public safety in Indian Country and to improve the lives of kids,” West said.
+“Because at the end of the day, what we are talking about here is the next generation of Indian and Native Alaskan peoples.
+We fail to invest in our youth at our peril.”

 Dorgan said he recently visited with a 12-year-old girl living in a shelter on the Pine Ridge Reservation in South Dakota.
 Her mother was dead and she didn’t know her father, Dorgan said.
 She was sexually abused in two foster homes.